 - 1. Students working toward a Doctorate must be registered and in University residence for a minimum of six full-time quarters (12 units each quarter). - 2.
-Students must maintain at least a 3.0 grade point average (only courses in 100 and 200 series and with A, B, C, or S count toward the GPA and the course requirements). - 1.
+Students must maintain at least a 3.0 grade point average (only courses in 100 and 200 series and with A, B, C, or S count toward the GPA and the course requirements). - 3.
 Students must complete 72 units of coursework at the graduate and upper division levels.
 Of these, at least 12 must be graduate courses in the major subject.
-Geology 290, 298 and 299 are counted toward this requirement. (see below for Department's course requirements.) - 3.
-Upon satisfaction of all departmental requirements, and having maintained a 3.0 average, the student may apply for the Qualifying Examination.
+Geology 290, 298 and 299 are counted toward this requirement. (see below for Graduate Program's course requirements.) - 4.
+Upon satisfaction of all departmental requirements, and having maintained a 3.0 GPA, the student must apply for and take the Qualifying Examination.
 The application should be filled out by the student and signed by the Geology Graduate Program Chair.
 It should be submitted to the Office of Graduate Studies at least six weeks prior to the examination date to allow all committee members to be notified.
 The committee normally consists of five members (see THE POWERS THAT BE for the qualifications required for membership).
 At least one member must be appointed from outside the Geology Graduate Program.
-The application can be downloaded at: http://gradstudies.ucdavis.edu/forms - 4.
-The Qualifying Examination (see GRADUATE PROGRAM REQUIREMENTS for a brief description) can have three outcomes: - a.
-Pass; - b.
-No pass with the option to retake all or part of the examination within a specified time period, or to satisfy specific requirements; - c.
-Fail. - 5.
-Upon successful completion of the Qualifying Examination, the student must apply for Advancement to Candidacy for the Ph.D. degree. - 6.
-A doctoral student has 4 calendar years after the date they pass their Qualifying Exam to submit a satisfactory dissertation. - 7.
-The Normative Time to Degree for the Geology Ph.D. is twelve quarters (four years).
+The Qualifying Examination Application can be found at https://gradstudies.uc-davis.edu/sites/default/files/upload/files/current-students/gs319-qualifying-exam-app-phd.pdf

+The Qualifying Examination (see GRADUATE PROGRAM REQUIREMENTS for a brief description) can have three outcomes:

+- a.
+Pass;

+- b.
+No pass with the option to retake all or part of the examination within a specified time period, or to satisfy specific requirements;

+- c.
+Fail.